YOUR LIFE

 If you are becoming a mom due to birth of a child, there are a number of things you will need to know to ensure a smooth transition for time off and things you will want to consider regarding your benefits.

 Short-Term Disability (STD) benefits are payable for pregnancy/childbirth.
-You must be enrolled in STD in order to receive disability payments.
-Please note: you are allowed up to 6 weeks of STD leave for natural birth or 8 weeks of STD leave for caesarean birth.
+You are allowed 6 weeks of STD Leave for a natural birth or 8 weeks of STD leave for a caesarean birth.

 Family Medical Leave Act (FMLA)

-Family Medical Leave is an unpaid leave that provides job protection for up to 12 weeks.
-FMLA is available for Baby Bonding for new moms and runs concurrent with available Short-Term Disability (STD).
-Once you transition from FMLA/STD to FMLA Baby Bonding leave, you’re required to use your available PTO while on leave, otherwise it will be unpaid FMLA.
-If you have no PTO, then the days absent will be unpaid.
+Family Medical Leave Act leave is an unpaid leave that provides job protection for up to 12 weeks.
+FMLA is available for Baby Bonding for new moms and runs concurrent with approved Short-Term Disability (STD) and Paid Parental Leave (PPL) if applicable.
+Once you transition from FMLA/STD and FMLA/PPL to FMLA Baby Bonding leave, you’re required to use your available PTO while on leave but may retain up to 80 hours of PTO.
+If you do not have available PTO, FMLA Baby Bonding leave will be unpaid.

 For more information on how to initiate an FMLA claim click here.